luthra2059/Advanced-Snake-Game/README.md

 - Snake, when intersecting with each other, will be died

-- When the score reaches 20, move to level 2
+- When the score reaches 20, you move to level 2

 Level 2:

-Add the following points in stage 1:

 - Add mines on board apart from food at the random position where the snake is not present.
 Snake when touches mine, it will be killed

-- When the score reaches 40, move to level 3
+- When the score reaches 40, you move to level 3

 Level 3:

-Add the following points in stage 2:

 - Add multiple mines on board apart from food at the random position where the snake is not present.
 Snake when touches mine, it will be killed

-- When the score reaches 60, move to level 4
+- When the score reaches 60, you move to level 4

 Level 4:

-Add the following points in stage 3:

 - Restrict snake from passing through boundaries i.e. when it reaches boundary co-ordinate, it will be killed.

-- When the score reaches 80, move to level 5
+- When the score reaches 80, you move to level 5

 Level 5:

-Add the following points in stage 4:

 - Add 2 walls on the board, which can kill a snake when their co-ordinate gets matched

-- When the score reaches 100, display " You Win"
+- When the score reaches 100, "You Win!!!"